willwray/n2740/P2128_rebuttal.md

 either a general collective lvalue or a special-case span of lvalues when i... is a sequence of consecutive integers.

-The language has more lattitude in handling builtin operator yields than it has for function returns; collective semantics for collective lvalues is one possibility explored below.
+The language has more latitude in handling builtin operator yields than it has for function returns; collective semantics for collective lvalues is one possibility explored below.